Q1. Why is recycling important?

 Q3.
 Is that why the rules for recycling in Cuyahoga County were updated?

-To combat contamination and improve focus on recycling right, the Cuyahoga County Solid Waste District launched a recycling education campaign in spring 2016.
+To combat contamination and improve focus on recycling right, the Cuyahoga County Solid Waste District launched a recycling education campaign in the spring of 2016.
 Recycling guidelines and graphics were updated and simplified to make them easier to understand and help reduce confusion about what can and cannot be recycled.

-There are core items that everyone should recycle curbside.
-In Cuyahoga County, all communities accept aluminum cups, cans, cardboard, glass bottles and jars, paper and boxes along with plastic bottles and jugs.
-Some local communities, depending on where your recycling is processed, are also able to recycle cartons, paper and plastic cups plus plastic tubs.
-Recycling should be empty, clean and dry and placed loose - not bagged - in your recycling cart or bin.
+Recycling should be empty, clean, and dry and placed loose - not bagged - in your recycling cart or bin.
 These items are designated on our website with a blue circle.

 See how to recycle in Cuyahoga County or watch our wishcycling video series.